MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 ### AtomicInteger:
 It's a java.util.concurrent.atomic.AtomicInteger class provides operations on underlying int value that can be read and written `atomically`, and also contains advanced atomic operations....

 AtomicInteger and other Atomic variables allow concurrent accesses along threads.
 It have get and set methods that work like reads and writes on volatile variables.
-The atomic `compareAndSet` method also has memory consistency features.
+The atomic `compareAndSet` method also has memory consistency features

 - without AtomicInteger
 ```java